Effiti/DebugMod/README.md

 ### Invisible Hitboxes
 minecraft usually does not render the hitboxes of invisible entities.
 This is highly impractical, The Mod overwrites this behaviour.

+### Download
+see the releases-page for the latest build